rx32555/Twitch-VOD-Downloader/README.md

 2.  **Download**: The script downloads both the video and the chat log.
 3.  **Optional**: You can choose whether to render the chat or just keep the video.
 4.  **Playback**: Upon completion, a launcher file is generated in the `output` folder (e.g., `Video_Name_VER_CON_CHAT.bat`).
 Run this file to watch the stream with the chat overlay as if it were live.
+(Note: The generated launcher is fully portable.
+You can move the output folder to another PC, and it will try to use the system's .NET if the local tools are missing.)

 ## Folder Structure